 When death is the fault of another party, the family of the deceased has the right to demand compensation for these costs.
 In addition, the family may demand payment for any lost earning potential and emotional trauma caused by the incident.

 In the event of such a tragic occurrence, a Bronx wrongful death lawyer is available to help families hold any parties responsible for their loved one’s death liable for their actions.
-A compassionate personal injury attorney could guide you through the process to make it as painless as possible.
+A wrongful death attorney can guide you through the process to make it as painless as possible.

 Any death that that can be traced to the actions of another as opposed to natural causes may be considered wrongful.
-However, it is the job of the plaintiff and their attorney to prove that the death was preventable and the other party was responsible for it occurring.
+However, it is the job of a wrongful death lawyer to prove that the death was preventable and the other party was responsible for it occurring.

 When a person dies in an accident, it is assumed that the defendant did not mean to cause the death, even if they were acting in a dangerous or irresponsible way such as by speeding in a car or recklessly discharging a firearm.